LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 ### System Model

  We now present some assumptions for double-spending attack analysis.
 * Assume that there are $n$ nodes running Tangle, they communicate with each other directly throught wireless channel.
-* Assume that there are $n-1$ honest nodes and one attacker;
+* Let $m$ be the maximum number of transactions at one broadcast.
 * Assume that each node selects two tips with no-conflict by Markov Chain Monte Carlo(MCMC) tips selection algorithm[4].
-* The transaction arrival rate of each node follows the Poisson process[5].
-Let $\lambda, \mu$ be the arrival rate of new trasnactions on a honest node and a malicious attacker respectively.
 * Let the own weight of each transaction be one.
 * Let $h$ be the average transmission delay to broadcast a packet through CSMA/CA protocol.
 In addition, $h$ is also the reveal time to update the new transaction discussed in Tangle.
+* let $\lambda$ be the transaction arrival rate of each node in wireless blockchain network.
-* Let $m$ be the maximum number of transactions at one broadcast.
+* Let $L(t)$ be the number of tips in DAG-based blockchain at time $t$ when considering CSMA/CA protocol.

-**The Average Transmission Delay $h$**
+* Let $W(t)$ be the cumulative weight of an observed transaction at time $t$ in CSMA/CA.

 In CSMA/CA, all nodes will compete to send messages.
 We always split time into multiple slots, and let the probability of each node sending messages in a slot be $\tau = \frac{1}{n}$.
 If there are $n$ nodes in wireless blockchain network, the probability of at least one node broadcasting in a slot time  is
 $$P_{tr} = 1 - (1 - \tau)^{n}.$$